 1. Amy Steel could have returned for what they were calling Friday the 13th Meets Cuckoo’s Nest

 They learned their lesson after Part 2: don’t kill off your sole survivor in the opening moments of the sequel.
 This has since turned into a horror movie cliche [see: Nightmare on Elm Street 4, Halloween: The Curse of Michael Myers, Halloween: Resurrection, Maniac Cop 2].
 As is, we never learn what became of Ginny after Part 2, but it wasn’t by choice.
-The producers wanted her to be their Jamie Lee Curtis.
+The producers wanted her to be their Jamie Lee Curtis, at least for one film longer.

-They eventually got cold feet, scared fans would reject a Friday the 13th which didn’t follow the established formula (attractive teens at camp, Jason kills ’em, one girl survives, confusing dream sequence ending).
 Amy Steel helped change their mind for good when she officially declined to come back, thinking her career was on the verge of taking off.
 She was initially right, landing regular roles on two short-lived TV shows (The Powers of Matthew Star, For Love and Honor) between 1982 and 1984.
-By 1986, she was again up on screen evading a knife-wielding killer in the sort-of slasher parody April’s Fool Day.
-Today, Steel says she regrets not coming back for Friday the 13th Part 3.
+By 1986, though, she was again up on screen evading a knife-wielding killer in the sort-of slasher parody April’s Fool Day.
+Looking back on it today, Steel admits to having some regrets over not coming back for Part 3.

 2. The hockey mask came about mostly due to general laziness and a crew member’s love for hockey